You are here

 Pas du Curé (2783 m) goes to Ceillac and back.

-The Pas du Cure lies between the Pointe de la Saume and the crest of Font Sancte, and from Ceillac (1633m) you first have to go to the Lac Miroir.
+The Pas du Curé lies between the Pointe de la Saume and the crest of Font Sancte, and from Ceillac (1633m) you first have to go to the Lac Miroir.
 From there strike off west through a pretty larch forest and then across an Alpine meadow.
 So far, so good.
 But things get rough at the end – steep slopes, rock-falls, unstable scree.
 Still, the landscape at the pass is worth all the effort.
 You can go back down along the west bank of the Cristillan until you hit the road to Ceillac.

 Col de Furfande (2503m) ABOVE Arvieux

-Au col de Furfande à Arvieux
+At Col de Furfande in Arvieux

 From Arvieux, in a 4x4, you can get to the Col de Furfande up the narrow valley of the same name.
 Better still, on foot, from Le Queyron or Les Escoyères along the GR58 waymarked trail.
 From the pass you have a fine view of the summer chalets, the Pic du Gazon and the valley of the Durance in the Hautes-Alpes.